andrewdisley/realchange-cms/README.md

-# Real Change Hugo + Netlify CMS and Styleguide
+# Real Help Hugo + Netlify CMS and Styleguide

-This is the repository for Real Change live websites and styleguide.
+This is the repository for Real Help Doncaster live websites and styleguide.

 ## Live site: Hugo + Netlify CMS